On semigroup algebras with rational exponents

-For $S \subseteq M$, we write $\langle S \rangle$ for the smallest (under inclusion) submonoid of $M$ containing $S$.
-If $M = \langle S \rangle$, then we call $S$ a \emph{generating set} of $M$.
-In addition, $M$ is called \emph{finitely generated} if it can be generated by a finite set, while $M$ is called \emph{cyclic} if it can be generated by a singleton.
-Further basic definitions and concepts on commutative cancellative monoids can be found in \cite[Chapter~2]{pG01}.
+A subset $I$ of $M$ is an \emph{ideal} of $M$ provided that $I + M \subseteq I$.
+The ideal $I$ is \emph{principal} if $I = x + M$ for some $x \in M$.
+The monoid $M$ satisfies the \emph{ascending chain condition on principal ideals} (or \emph{ACCP}) if each increasing sequence of principal ideals of~$M$ eventually stabilizes.
+It is well known that each monoid satisfying the ACCP is atomic \cite[Proposition~1.1.4]{GH06b}.
+For $S \subseteq M$, we let $\langle S \rangle$ denote the submonoid of $M$ generated by~$S$ (i.e., the smallest submonoid of $M$ containing~$S$).
+The monoid ~$M$ is called \emph{finitely generated} if it can be generated by a finite set, while $M$ is called \emph{cyclic} if it can be generated by a singleton.
+Each finitely generated monoid satisfies the ACCP \cite[Proposition~2.7.8]{GH06b}.